douglassjohnandrew/EnhancedInvokeVBA/README.md

 - **ExcelFilePath** :triangular_flag_on_post: - Full path to the Excel file where VBA code runs
 - **OpenReadOnly** - If True, then open the Excel file in read-only mode.
 If False, then open the Excel file normally
 - **SaveChanges** - If True, then save the Excel file after VBA finishes.
 If False, then the Excel file is not saved
 - **Visible** - If True, then the Excel file is visible as VBA runs.
-If False, then the Excel file is not shown
+If False, then the Excel file is not shown (recommended)

 Other notes about this library:
 - CodeFilePath and ExcelFilePath need to be **full** paths (using Directory.GetCurrentDirectory)